apache/predictionio/docs/manual/source/demo/supervisedlearning.html.md

 limitations under the License.
 -->

----
-title: Machine Learning With PredictionIO
----

 This guide is designed to give developers a brief introduction to fundamental concepts in machine learning, as well as an explanation of how these concept tie into PredictionIO's engine development platform.
 This particular guide will largely deal with giving some

 ## Introduction to Supervised Learning